jsfour/github_searcher/README.md

 ```

 #### Disclaimer:
-This script can be used for evil but it is not meant to be so please use it responsibly.
+This script can be used for evil but please use it responsibly.
 Be cool, don't be an asshole.